 - In April 2018, Kraken stopped serving the Japanese market basically overnight, creating complications for many traders.
 Could this happen in another market?
 It’s possible

-Israeli cryptocurrency exchange Coinmama can argue to be better than Coinbase in some regards, such as accepting credit cards as one of their payment methods, allowing instant purchases of many different cryptocurrencies, such as Bitcoin, Ethereum, Litecoin, and Ripple.
+Israeli cryptocurrency exchange Coinmama is debatably better than Coinbase in some regards, such as accepting credit cards as one of their payment methods and allowing instant purchases for different coins.

 For European traders, Coinmama’s instant selling option for Bitcoin to all 37 members of the SEPA agreement is a big bonus.